 Semen or Seminal Fluid: The thick, whitish secretion of the male reproductive organs.
 The seminal fluid contains sperm from the testes and secretions of the male accessory gland, including the prostate gland and the seminal vesicles.

-Traditional Surrogate: A traditional surrogate is a woman who is inseminated with sperm from a man that is planning on taking full custody of the baby.
-The traditional surrogate is different than the gestational carrier in that she contributes half the genetic make-up of the offspring.
-Typically the traditional surrogate will have a legal arrangement with the intended parents to relinquish parental rights and obligations.
+Traditional Surrogate: A traditional surrogate is a person who is inseminated with sperm from an intended parent that is planning on taking full custody of the baby.
+The traditional surrogate is different than the gestational carrier in that they contributes half the genetic make-up of the offspring.
+Typically the traditional surrogate will have a legal arrangement with the intended parent(s) to relinquish parental rights and obligations.
 Traditional surrogacy is not legal in all states.